 - Variation SKU: T-Shirt-001-S-Red

-This allows you to import all variations in a single CSV while ensuring that each variation is linked to the correct parent product.
+This allows you to import all variations while ensuring that each variation is linked to the correct parent product.

-WooCommerce allows you to define custom product attributes that go beyond the default attributes like size, color, etc. When importing such custom attributes in a CSV file, the process requires some additional steps:
+WooCommerce allows you to define custom product attributes that go beyond the default attributes like size, color, etc. When importing such custom attributes, the process requires some additional steps:

 Custom Attributes Mapping #

-If your product uses custom attributes (such as material or custom design), you need to ensure that these attributes are included in the CSV file for each variation.
+If your product uses custom attributes (such as material or custom design), you need to ensure that these attributes are included in the import file for each variation.

 - Example: